Diodooo/AD_Conversor_STM32/README.md

 Simple ADC for STM32 Cube IDE

-.rar contains all project files main.c is there only for visualisation proposes
+.rar contains all project files, main.c is there only for visualisation proposes